park-bench/gpgmailer/postfix.md

 smtp_tls_CAfile = /etc/postfix/cacert.pem
 smtp_use_tls = yes
 ```
-`relayhost` may already exist.
+`relayhost` should already exist.

 Restart the Postfix daemon and then test it.
 `sudo systemctl restart postfix`
 `echo "test email body" | mail -s "test subject" <recipient email>`

-Now that you can see it works, it should be secured against unauthorized users.
-To change
+After verifying that Postfix works, it should be secured against unauthorized users by
-which users can send via `sendmail` or `mail`.
+changing which users can send via `sendmail` or `mail`.
 To block all users but root, edit
 `/etc/postfix/main.cf` and add the line:
 ```
 authorized_submit_users = root